18 July 2019

 "The colocation is an important part of the council's wider plans for service delivery in Welshpool, it maintains library service in the town while freeing up office space which will be used to relocate staff from Neuadd Maldwyn.

-"The closure of Neuadd Maldwyn, which could be completed by next spring, will also potentially allow for exciting plans for extra care provision to be developed in the town and see significant investment by the council and its partners ClwydAlyn."
+"The closure of Neuadd Maldwyn, which could be completed by next spring, will also potentially allow for exciting plans for extra care provision to be developed in the town.
+This will see significant investment by the council and its partners ClwydAlyn."